 Cake’s volume shampoo and conditioner caught my eye with its pink packaging and positive reviews on scent.
-And that’s 50% of my adoration.
-After a long day (typically including a workout), my hair remains with a tropical, coconut fragrance.
+After a long day (typically including a workout), my hair continues to smell like coconuts.
 (I actually got my family to smell my hair to back up my claims).
 Using natural ingredients and “super proteins”, Cake adds hydration and hair plumpness.

-It took me a couple of weeks to notice a difference with the volume.
-Despite agreeing to the claims: thickening and weightlessly cleansing, I’d say the greatest thing about the products is hair shine.
+It took me a couple of weeks to notice a difference with volume.
+Despite agreeing to the product claims: thickening and weightlessly cleansing, I believe hair shine is the best benefit.
 Never has my hair felt so shiny!
-The conditioner doesn’t have enough richness to cure my frizzy strands (it’s amazing as a light-weight item) during winter but I’m purchasing the shampoo the minute my bottle runs out.
+The conditioner doesn’t have enough richness to cure my frizzy strands alone during winter, but I’d happily purchase both items.

 Antipodes: Kiwi Seed Oil Eye Cream

 Antipodes is a certified organic, natural, cruelty free brand with a vegan status.
-When acne bloomed across my face, I enjoyed smothering Antipodes facial mud mask on every spot.
-According to the website, their Kiwi eye cream will “stimulate synthesis of collagen production in human skin cells by up to 82%”.
+According to the website, the Kiwi eye cream will “stimulate synthesis of collagen production in human skin cells by up to 82%”.

-Throughout my time working on cosmetic counters, I repeatedly told customers this memorable fact: ‘skin around our eyes is 30% thinner than the rest of our face’.
-Customers would murmur a gasp and request an eye cream recommendation – one never personal.
-I didn’t buy eye creams – they’re expensive and insignificant until I’m older.
-Somehow my 18-year-old-self became older and now I’m out of excuses.
+Throughout my time working on cosmetic counters, I always told customers: Skin around our eyes is 30% thinner than the rest of our face.
+Customers would murmur a gasp and request an eye cream recommendation.
+But I didn’t buy eye creams – I told myself I wouldn’t need them until I’m older.
+And somehow, my 18-year-old-self became older and now I’m out of excuses.

 Guava & Gold: Paradise Found Collection

-Guava & Gold captures holiday scents – tropical, romantic, wish you were here… Immediately upon reading the Paradise Found description: tuberose, Arabian jasmine, golden amber and pink cedar, yellow freesia, pear blossom, I knew this range would suit my cruelty free beauty routine.
+Guava & Gold is a brand that captures holiday scents – think tropical, romantic, wish you were here… Immediately upon reading the Paradise Found collection ingredients: Tuberose, Arabian jasmine, golden amber and pink cedar, yellow freesia, pear blossom… I knew this range would suit my cruelty free beauty routine.

-If the ingredients aren’t captivating enough, there’s the luxurious look and individual scents to also discover in the individual products.
-For instance, the conditioner features coconut, avocado and manuka oils; the shimmering body oil additionally blends macadamia and almond.
+If the ingredients I’ve mentioned aren’t captivating enough, there’s the luxurious look and individual scents to also discover within the individual products.
+For instance, the conditioner features coconut, avocado and manuka oils, while the shimmering body oil additionally blends macadamia and almond.
 The oil was difficult for me to dispense – quickly I realised a tiny amount does the trick.
 I adore the shimmer from this product and will probably keep for special occasions.

-The body lotion absorbs into skin quickly so you can get dressed without having to wait; the bath & shower gel creates silky smoothness.
-Most people (myself included) view fancy cleansing gels as a luxury and most-likely use when gifted.
-Already I’m wary of application – I don’t want the gel to run out.
-Having said that, if you believe a nice body cleanser is a necessity, you’d no doubt love for daily use.
-My one disdain is the conditioner packaging.
-The bottle sinks in if you squeeze to get out – I can overlook as the product feels nice on my hair.
-A personal dislike is the texture from the body lotion.
-I’d prefer a richer formula nevertheless it’s a lotion not cream, therefore expected.
+The body lotion absorbs into skin quickly, so you can get dressed without having to wait.
+The bath & shower gel creates silky smoothness.
+Many people (myself included) view fancy showers gels as a luxury – I’m more wary of application running out.
+Having said that, if you believe a nice body cleanser is a necessity, you’d no doubt love this item for daily use.

 Vegan, cruelty free beauty products